The London League Cup is an additional Single Elimination Tournament that runs alongside the London League throughout the calendar year.

 Entry to this free annual tournament is for London League players only.
 If you leave the League part way through the year for whatever reason, you are deemed to have also left this tournament and your next opponent will receive a bye.

-The Semi-final and the Final rounds both have a month to be played.
+The First Round, Quarter Finals, Semi-final and the Final rounds all have just one month to be played.

 Matches are arranged in much the same way as league matches, by the players themselves.
 If you fail to get your match played and reported by the STRICT round deadlines, both players in that tie miss out and your next opponent gets a bye.
 No ifs, no buts, no sob stories.
 Match forfeits will not be awarded unless a player specifically tells me that they wish to take no further part in the League Cup Tournament.

 Match lengths and round deadlines can be found on the draw sheet.

 Match results should be reported to Dicky Biddle in the usual fashion.